Braid (hairstyle): History

+Braids of varying styles have been extant in the Indian sub-continent and China since the Bronze Age.

 In some regions, a braid was a means of communication.
 At a glance, one individual could distinguish a wealth of information about another, whether they were married, mourning, or of age for courtship, simply by observing their hairstyle.
 Braids were a means of social stratification.
-Certain hairstyles were distinctive to particular tribes or nations.
+Certain hairstyles were distinctive to particular ethnicities or nations.
 Other styles informed others of an individual's status in society.